 Figuring out what details to give a reader, and when, is key in constructing a story.
 The answer, of course, depends on the facts.
 If you’re working on the above story, and the murder happens to be one of a string of similar crimes, that may be the point you open the story with.

 If, however, the above story revolved around someone of note being shot, that might be what you start your piece with.
-(A story about a notable name being shot is a very different story than one about a private.
-The latter might speak more to ongoing local violence while the former is a story in and of itself -- X person has been killed and here’s what X person was known for.)
+(A story about a notable name being shot is a very different story than one about someone more in the private sector.
+The latter might speak more to ongoing local violence while the former is a story in and of itself – X person has been killed and here’s what X person was known for.)

 Crafting a Lede

 A lede, which is a journalism slang term for the first sentence or two of a story (i.e. lead), is an incredibly important part of the process.
-You need to hook readers with your lede and, in some cases (as discussed above), relay the important parts of your story.
-You need to draw a reader in while telling him why the story matters.
+You need to hook readers with your lede and, in some cases, relay the important parts of your story.
+You need to draw a reader in while stating why the story matters.

 Getting Your Nutgraf